mathu3004/Pearl_Path/README.md

 - **Web Search**: Serper API

 ## How It Works
--**Emergency Assistance**: The chatbot identifies emergency-related queries and provides relevant information using web search results.
+- **Emergency Assistance**: The chatbot identifies emergency-related queries and provides relevant information using web search results.
--**Information Hub**: The chatbot fetches detailed information about attractions using web search results.
+- **Information Hub**: The chatbot fetches detailed information about attractions using web search results.
--**User-Provider Connection**: The chatbot retrieves specific details about hotels and restaurants from MongoDB and provides structured responses.
+- **User-Provider Connection**: The chatbot retrieves specific details about hotels and restaurants from MongoDB and provides structured responses.
--**Recommendations**: The chatbot suggests hotels, restaurants, and attractions based on user preferences using web search results.
+- **Recommendations**: The chatbot suggests hotels, restaurants, and attractions based on user preferences using web search results.
--**Chatbot Information**: The chatbot provides information about itself and the trip itinerary application.
+- **Chatbot Information**: The chatbot provides information about itself and the trip itinerary application.